-Follow Record Retention Policies
+Follow Records Retention Policies

-Keep or destroy all business records based on the law and our record retention policies.
-This includes all record types:
+Keep or destroy all business records based on the law and our records retention policies.
+This includes all types of stored information:

 - Paper records

+- Digital records

 - Computer files

 - Email

 - Information stored any other way (on CDs, tape, discs, etc.)

-Do not tamper with, remove, or destroy business records contrary to Company record retention policies.
+Do not tamper with, remove, or destroy business records contrary to Company records retention policies.

-A government investigation, lawsuit, or court order may impose additional record retention requirements.
-When this occurs, carefully follow the instructions from the Company Legal Department.
-These are often called Legal Holds.
+A government investigation, lawsuit, or court order may impose additional records retention requirements, often called Legal Holds.
+When this occurs, carefully follow the instructions from the Company Legal department.
 Inappropriate destruction of records could constitute a crime.

-Know Where to Find Record Retention Information
+Know Where to Find Records Retention Information

-For more information on Record Retention, see your Organization's records management policy on your Organization's intranet site.
-See Appendix for additional details.
+For more information on records retention, see your Organization's records management policy on your Organization's intranet site.
+See the Appendix for additional details.

-We are accountable when we report potential or actual violations of Code Blue as soon as we become aware of them.
+We are accountable when we report potential or actual violations of Code Blue as soon as we become aware of them